Skip to main content

 3. Practice active listening: Give your client space to respond fully before posing the next question.
 This not only shows respect but also helps you gather more meaningful information from their answers, which can guide the conversation more effectively.

-4. Seek Feedback: Share your meeting recordings (with consent) with a trusted observer or coach.
+4. Seek Feedback: Share your meeting recordings (with consent) with a trusted observer or mentor.
 They can provide insights into your questioning style and suggest areas for improvement.
 Use this feedback to set goals for your future meetings.

 5. Track your progress: Use the metrics on your Ovida dashboard to monitor changes in your question rate over time.
 Adjust your approach based on what you learn from each meeting, continually refining your technique.